jeffboody/Lanczos/readme.md

 Horizontal Interpolation:

-* Apply the one-dimensional Lanczos kernel to each row of the input signal s1(x, y).
+* Apply the one-dimensional Lanczos kernel to each row of the input signal s1.
-* This produces an intermediate result, s2(x, y).
+* This produces an intermediate result, s2.

 Vertical Interpolation:

-* Apply the one-dimensional Lanczos kernel to each column of the intermediate result s2(x, y).
+* Apply the one-dimensional Lanczos kernel to each column of the intermediate result s2.
-* This produces the final interpolated signal, s3(x, y).
+* This produces the final interpolated signal, s3.

 Mathematical Representation: